6 Ways To Deal When You're Bored With Your Life

 6. Survey the people in your life about your best qualities.

-Often, when you're feeling bored, bummed, or burnt out, you lose sight of who you are.
-You feel down on yourself, not confident in your abilities, and doubtful that you could find something better.
-To thwart this vampire, interview people who know you well to find out what are your best qualities.
-What are you known for?
-You will likely be surprised by some of their answers.
-Getting back in touch with who you are will help you feel pride.
-Pride and passion are cousins.
+When we're bored, it's easy to lose sight of who we are.
+You may feel down on yourself, not confident in your abilities, and doubtful that you could find something better.
+To thwart this idea, ask people who know you well about what your best qualities are.
+You'll likely be surprised by some of their answers.
+Getting back in touch with who you are will help you feel proud, and pride and passion are related.

-These tools will help you fend off the passion vampires and get back in touch with that fire that is inside each one of us.
-Note that it means that you force yourself to feel passionate about something that you really aren’t passionate about.
+These tools will help you fend off the passion vampires and get back in touch with that fire that is inside you.